TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

 Serial Pins:
 Default UART TX and RX not defined for this board.
 ````
 Testing the actual pin definitions can be crucial due to the convoluted and sometimes strange way how the development environment picks the appropriate `pins_arduino.h` file for you.

 For example, if you selected the board `seeed_xiao_esp32c3` instead of `esp32-c3-devkitm-1` as suggested above, the otherwise identical `platformio.ini` would use wrong pin assignments.

-With this board, *platformio* uses the variant `XIAO_ESP32C3` instead of the explicitly stated variant `esp32c3`.
+With this board, *PlatformIO* uses the variant `XIAO_ESP32C3` instead of the explicitly stated variant `esp32c3`.
 Unfortunately, that variant uses different pin assignments that do not match the *ESP32-C3 SuperMini*.

 </details>

 To make `LED_BUILTIN` work as well, simply re-define this constant in your code:

 ````
 // (re)define BUILTIN_LED as most board definitions get this pin wrong: